 Organize your BookWidgets account and start fresh next school year

 Starting a new school year is always easier when you can start fresh.
-This also goes for your BookWidgets account, or more specific, for your student work.
+This also goes for your BookWidgets account, or more specifically, for your student work.

 Last year, your students have submitted tons of widget results, so all that work is now lingering in your account.
-You don’t need to have them readily available anymore, but may want to hang on to them in case your school audit or inspection asks for it in the future.
+You don’t need to have them readily available anymore but may want to hang on to them in case your school audit or inspection asks for them in the future.

 There are a few things you can do with student work from last school year.